Homework

 Balto-Slavic

 The final branch of Indo-European languages that we'll consider is the Balto-Slavic branch.
 These languages come into history rather late, with Old Church Slavonic around 1000 CE and Old Prussian 1400 CE, but the speakers of Baltic and Slavic languages were well known prior to their language.
-In the sixth century Slavic tribes came from the north, crossing the Danube rive and invading and settling the Balkans.
+In the sixth century Slavic tribes came from the north, crossing the Danube river and invading and settling the Balkans.
 These were fierce warriors who caused the abandonment of all Greek and Byzantine towns in the Balkans.
 They reportedly killed all captured men with barbarous tortures and took the women and children into slavery.

 Today, some but not all of their descendants are more civilized.
 The extant Baltic languages include Latvian and Lithuanian, and the Slavic languages, which are shown on the map above, include Czech, Slovak, Polish, languages of the Balkans, Russian and Ukrainian.